Pontuagi/video_to_image/README.md

 - <video_path>: Path to the video file you want to process.
 - <frame_interval>: The interval for frame extraction.
 For example, setting frame_interval to 5 saves every 5th frame.

+## Example

+bash

+'''
+python3 video_to_image.py sample_video.mp4 5
+'''

+This command processes sample_video.mp4, saves every 5th frame as an image, and stores the images in a folder named "Images" in the current directory.

+## Output
+- A folder named Images will be created in the current directory.
+- Extracted frames will be saved as .jpg files in this folder with filenames like frame_0.jpg, frame_1.jpg, etc

+## Author

+Benedict Kipkoech